Mr-Destructive/techstructive-blog/_posts/2021-12-27-Django-Basics-P6.md

 )
 ```

 Ignore the `import os` if you already have imported and the `STATIC_URL` if already there in the file.
 The `STATICFILES_DIRS` is the configuration that we tell the django environment to look for all our static files in the base/root directory of the project where the `static/` folder is.
-The `os.path.join()` actually gets the path of the directory in ourr operating system to the folder specified in the case of our project the `BASE_DIR` is the path of the project and we add in the static folder to actually the project path.
+The `os.path.join()` actually gets the path of the directory in our operating system to the folder specified in the case of our project the `BASE_DIR` is the path of the project and we add in the static folder to actually the project path.
 The final piece and the crucial one is the `"static/"` path, this can be other location where you have created your static folder within the project.

 That's it!
 Yes, it's that simple.
 We can now create static files and render them in our templates.